 A hate crime may be defined as ‘any criminal offence which is perceived by the victim or any other person, to be motivated by hostility or prejudice based on a person’s race or perceived race; religion or perceived religion; sexual orientation or perceived sexual orientation; disability or perceived disability and any crime motivated by hostility or prejudice against a person who is transgender or perceived to be transgender.’

-According to Home Office statistics in year ending March 2022, there were 155,841 hate crimes recorded by the police in England and Wales.
-This represented a 26 per cent increase compared with the previous year and the biggest percentage increase in hate crimes since year ending March 2017, when there was a 29 per cent rise.
+According to Home Office statistics in year ending March 2024, there were 140,561 hate crimes recorded by the police in England and Wales (excluding Devon and Cornwall Police).
+This represented a 5% decrease compared with the previous year although there was a 25% increase in religious hate crimes compared with the previous year.

 Please download to read the full resource.